dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXGeoPostalCode| The postal code the given IP's hosting server's are located in |
 | $AVOTXGeoCountryCode| The country code (2 alphanumeric characters) of the IP's hosting server location |

-### IP Malware Report
+### Retrieve IP Malware Report

 Malware samples analyzed by AlienVault Labs which have been observed connecting to the given IP.

+- input : A IPv4 or IPv6 address

 ```
 _fetch $SrcIP from testingintegrations limit 1
 >>_lookup alienvaultotx get_IP_malware_report $SrcIP
 ```

+###### Sample walkthrough video for IP malware report

 [![Get IP Malware Report Walkthrough Video](readme-media/GIFs/get_ip_malware_report.gif)](https://youtu.be/tj1IUbGnjUc)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|